escobard/ethereum-apps/notes.md

 		- place a 0x (instructs JS that this is a hash)
 		- once enter is pressed, a number is generated - in essence the hash is a number.
 		- So to re-iterate:
-			- The hash takes data + nonce to output the hash.
+			- The hash takes data + other block properties to output the hash.
 			- The hash is then converted to a base 10 number.
 			- The hash this number then needs to be LESS than a target number, say 1000.
 			- The hash iterates the data until the target solution is found.
 			- This returns the VALUE of the hash, which can be between 0000-1000.
 			- The number is determined by the blockchain proof of work algo. which selects a target number.
+			- Once a solution has been determined, the block is considered as SIGNED, and added to the block chain.

 ### DIFFERENCES WITH BASIC BLOCKCHAIN AND ETHEREUM